 GAIJIN GIZYUTSU KANRI - Foreign Technical Management in Japan:

 My thesis for the MS, Engineering Management degree from California Miramar University.
 It is a study of how foreigners manage in Japan.

 My final paper for the MS, Space Studies degree from the University of North Dakota.
 It is about ways we might resolve man-made global warming.

+My capstone project for UND detailing a proposal for a space-based solar power system.
 Researching the Balance between Aesthetics and Historicity in Historical Novels of Ancient Times: